elixir-cldr/cldr/README.md

       use Gettext, plural_forms: Cldr.Gettext.Plural
     end

-`Cldr.Gettext.Plural` will fall back to `Gettext` pluralisation if for some reason it can't resolve the plurality.
+`Cldr.Gettext.Plural` will fall back to `Gettext` pluralisation if the locale is not known to `Cldr`.

 ## Phoenix Integration

 There is an imcomplete (ie development not finished) implemenation of a `Plug` intended to parse the HTTP `accept-language` header into `Cldr` compatible locale and number system.
 Since it's not development complete it definitely won't work yet.
-Comments and ideas (and code) are, however, welcome.
+Comments and ideas (and pull requests) are, however, welcome.

 ## About Locale strings

 Note that `Cldr` defines locale string according to the Unicode standard:

 * Language codes are two lowercase letters (ie "en", not "EN")
-* Potentially one or more modifiers separated by "-" (dash), not a "_" __(underscore).
+* Potentially one or more modifiers separated by "-" (dash), not a "_" (underscore).
 If you configure a `Gettext` module then `Cldr` will transliterate `Gettext`'s "_" into "-" for compatibility.
 * Typically the modifier is a territory code.
 This is commonly a two-letter uppercase combination.
 For example "pt-BR" is the locale referring to Brazilian Portugese.
 * In `Cldr` a locale is always a `binary` and never an `atom`.
 Locale strings are often passed around in HTTP headers and converting to atoms creates an attack vector we can do without.
 * The locales known to `Cldr` can be retrieved by `Cldr.known_locales` to get the locales known to this configuration of `Cldr` and `Cldr.all_locales` to get the locales available in the CLDR data repository.